 Making the BBQ Chicken

 The recipe calls for my Instant Pot BBQ chicken thighs, but you could use rotisserie chicken tossed with BBQ sauce for a shortcut.
-You could also use other recipes like my slow cooker BBQ chicken thighs, bbq smoked boneless chicken thighs, Carolina BBQ slow cooker chicken breast, or spicy BBQ pulled pork tenderloin.
+You could also use other recipes like my Dutch oven BBQ chicken, slow cooker BBQ chicken thighs, bbq smoked boneless chicken thighs, Carolina BBQ slow cooker chicken breast, or spicy BBQ pulled pork tenderloin.

 More Ideas for Chicken Sliders